-Austrian Variety List 2022 for agricultural plant species and vegetable species
+Austrian List of Varieties 2024 for agricultural plant and vegetable species

 The list of varieties is based on § 65 Seed Act 1997, BGBl.
 I No. 72/1997 zgd BGBl.
 I No. 83/2004.
 The list of varieties is of declarative (informative) importance, the entry of a variety in the list of varieties cannot replace the acceptance of a variety.
 The only decisive factor in terms of content is the acceptance of the variety.